Child, Youth and Vulnerable Adult Protection

 The Church has a God-given responsibility to nurture and protect His people, especially those who are most vulnerable and in need of protection.
-Thus, caring for our children and youth is a sacred trust.
+Thus, caring for children, youth and vulnerable adults is a sacred trust.

 Child abuse, in practical terms, refers to an act committed by a parent, caregiver or person in a position of trust (even though he/she may not care for the child on a daily basis) which is not accidental and which harms or threatens to harm a child’s physical or mental health or welfare.
 Each state has its own definition of what constitutes “child abuse” under civil and criminal laws, and each C4SO church should be familiar with the relevant laws and legal definitions in its jurisdiction.
 Many of the state laws include the following terms to define the actions of “child abuse” and “child neglect”: